 Raleigh, like Austin, has seen exciting growth in the tech sector in recent years.
 With a diverse and highly educated population, a thriving culture for entrepreneurship, business resources, and tax incentives, Raleigh is considered a jackpot for both talent and growth.

 Currently, Raleigh has less competition than other cities, which makes it an ideal place for job seekers looking for a career in tech.
 That may change in the near future.
 Raleigh is home to the largest research park in the United States, showing it’s a city committed to innovation.
 Both Apple and Google have announced new hubs in Raleigh, and some predict Raleigh will be the East Coast’s second biggest tech hub by 2025.

 San Francisco, California

 Average Salary for Software Developers: $105,524

 Even though San Francisco has seen its tech domination shaken in the past few years as young tech professionals migrate to areas with a lower cost of living, it’s still an influential player in the sector.
 San Francisco has the largest concentration of tech companies in the United States and Silicon Valley remains a top innovation hub.

 Average Salary for Software Developers: $118,406

 Seattle, much like San Francisco, is old money when it comes to tech.
-Seattle is the biggest tech city in the Pacific Northwest, and though it has fewer companies than hubs like San Francisco, it continues to be a growing tech scene, albeit a nuanced one.
+Seattle is the biggest tech city in the Pacific Northwest, and though it has fewer companies than hubs like San Francisco, it continues to be a growing tech scene.

-Seattle is home to some of the big players in the tech world, including Microsoft, Amazon, and Boeing.
+Seattle is home to some of the biggest players in the tech world, including Microsoft, Amazon, and Boeing.
 Its startup scene is also on the rise.